Adaptive advantage in entanglement-assisted communications

-We may view the right-hand sides of \eqref{eq:eacc} and \eqref{eq:bellcc} as Bell functionals in enlarged Bell scenarios with more inputs and outputs.
-Therefore, we can bound the set of distributions $p(b|x,y)$ under adaptive and non-adaptive strategies using the NPA hierarchy \cite{Navascues2007, Navascues2008} (as already noted in \cite{Tavakoli2021} for the general, adaptive, case).
+Using the connection to nonlocality, we can bound the set of distributions $p(b|x,y)$ under adaptive and non-adaptive strategies using the NPA hierarchy \cite{Navascues2007, Navascues2008} (as already noted in \cite{Tavakoli2021} for the general, adaptive, case).
 Note that the evaluation of the semidefinite relaxations for \eqref{eq:bellcc} is more demanding than for \eqref{eq:eacc} due to Bob's large number of outputs.
-However, this can be remedied by exploiting, via symmetrisation methods \cite{Gatermann2004, Ioannou2021, Tavakoli2019}, that \eqref{eq:bellcc} is invariant under the local relabelings $\{m\rightarrow \sigma(m) \,\, \& \,\, b_k\rightarrow b_{\sigma(k)}\}$, for any permutation $\sigma$ of the elements $[D]$.
+However, this can be remedied \cite{Note} by exploiting symmetrisation methods \cite{Gatermann2004, Ioannou2021, Tavakoli2019}.